Greginkansas/-openhab-openhab1wiki/Netatmo-Binding.md

 The Netatmo binding integrates the Netatmo Personal Weather Station into openHAB.
 Its different modules allow you to measure temperature, humidity, air pressure, carbon dioxide concentration in the air, as well as the ambient noise level.
 Since 1.9 the Netatmo Welcome Camera is also supported, it is a home camera with face recognition.
 It notifies you when it sees someone it knows, but also when it sees a stranger.
 See information below to obtain the necessary informations to setup your Netatmo Gear, also see http://www.netatmo.com/ for details on their product.

+### Note for OpenHAB 2
+The Netatmo 1.x is considered a legacy binding and does not show up by default as an add-on in the OpenHAB 2 Paper UI.
+In order for the binding to show up as a add-on, you need to go to Configuration->System and enable both **Access Remote Repositories** and **Include Legacy 1.x Bindings** and save the setting.
+Once you have done this, you will see both **Netatmo Binding** and **Netatmo Binding (1.x)** in Add-ons, you will want to install **Netatmo Binding (1.x)**.

 # Configuration
 ## Pre setup
 To make the binding work an [OAuth2](http://oauth.net/2/) authorization has to be performed by hand to let openHAB connect to your Netatmo devices.
 The following is a step by step guide to do so.